Beuesar History, Family Crest & Coats of Arms

 Early Origins of the Beuesar family

 John de Bourchier (d.circa 1330) was an English Judge of the Common Pleas and the earliest ancestor of the family.
-His son, Robert Bourchier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
+His son, Robert Bourchier or Boussier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
 His son, John Bourchier, 2nd Baron Bourchier (d.
 1400), was a soldier and diplomat.

 Early History of the Beuesar family

 This web page shows only a small excerpt of our Beuesar research.
-Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1535, 1605 and 1589 are included under the topic Early Beuesar History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1491, 1551, 1535, 1605 and 1589 are included under the topic Early Beuesar History in all our PDF Extended History products and printed products wherever possible.

 Beuesar Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Beuesar have been found, including Bowser, Bouchier, Boucher, Bourchier, Bowesar, Bowsher and many more.

 Early Notables of the Beuesar family (pre 1700)

 Another 87 words (6 lines of text) are included under the topic Early Beuesar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beuesar family to Ireland

 Some of the Beuesar family moved to Ireland, but this topic is not covered in this excerpt.

 Another 47 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beuesar family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Beuesar were among those contributors: Anne Bowser who settled in Nova Scotia in 1774; with her mother Anne and brother Richard; Henry Bowser settled in Washington Maryland in 1798; William Bowser settled in Boston Massachusetts in 1774..